 In the beginning of time

 There is an old and honorable Anishinaabe aphorism that says: "Our people and the wolves are the same.
-What happens to the wolf, happens to us".
+What happens to the wolf, happens to us."
 Like the wolves, Ojibwe Anishinaabe communities have struggled throughout the centuries for survival.
 The health and survival of the people have always been inseperably linked to that of the wolf.
-Therefore, technical terms used by state officials like "wolf harvesting"', "population caps", or "minimum viable poulations" are offensive to Ojibwe people - to them, these phrases sound as if they pertain to their own demographic situation or the future of their own communities
+Therefore, technical terms used by state officials like "wolf harvesting," "population caps," or "minimum viable poulations" are offensive to Ojibweg people - to them, these phrases sound as if they pertain to their own demographic situation or the future of their own communities

 He who walks the Earth